Islamic Mortgages

 Diminishing Musharaka (partnership)

-Diminishing Musharaka is the most common form of Islamic mortgage, and out of all three types available is the one which sticks closest to the traditional concept of how a Home Purchase Plan (HPP) typically works.
+Diminishing Musharaka is the most common form of Islamic mortgage that sticks closest to the traditional concept of how a Home Purchase Plan (HPP) typically works.

-It’s basically a co-ownership agreement between a borrower (you) and a bank where you make a joint purchase, with each owning a share of a property from the outset.
-Your deposit is your initial share and the remaining share belongs to the bank.
+It’s a co-ownership agreement between a borrower (you) and a bank in which you make a joint purchase, with each of you owning a share of a property from the outset.
+Your deposit is your initial share; the remaining share belongs to the bank.

-In order to buy the remaining shares, so you can own the property outright, you make monthly payments consisting of rent and capital which are used to purchase the shares owned by the lender over a specific term (usually 25 years, similar to a traditional mortgage).
+To buy the remaining shares and own the property outright, you make monthly payments consisting of rent and capital, which are used to purchase the shares owned by the lender over a specific term (usually 25 years, similar to a traditional mortgage).

-So, for example, if you want to buy a house for £200,000, with a £40,000 deposit and use this type of Islamic mortgage for the remaining £160,000, your initial share would equate to 20% and the lender owns 80%.
-Your shares gradually increase and the lender’s diminish as you make more monthly payments (hence, the term ‘diminishing’).
+So, for example, if you want to buy a house for £200,000 with a £40,000 deposit and use this type of Islamic mortgage for the remaining £160,000, your initial share would equate to 20%, and the lender would own 80%.
+Your shares gradually increase, and the lenders diminish as you make more monthly payments (hence the term ‘diminishing’).

 In a nutshell, this type of Islamic mortgage is the Sharia-compliant equivalent of a repayment mortgage.